payam-mokhtarian/graph-exploration-with-neo4j/README.md

 ## Data Ingestion to a Graph

-To ingest the above CSV files to Neo4j Graph Databse using a python application, there are some prerequisites that need to be setup.
+To ingest the above CSV files to Neo4j Graph Database using a python application, there are some prerequisites that need to be setup.

 ### Prerequisites

 #### Neo4j GraphDB
 To perform this exercise, we need to have Neo4j graph database (GraphDB) on an instance.
-There are a few ways to set an instance for this purpose; using Neo4j Desktop, Neo4j Sandbos, Neo4j AuraDB and AuraDS.
+There are a few ways to set an instance for this purpose; using Neo4j Desktop, Neo4j Sandbox, Neo4j AuraDB and AuraDS.
 In this exercise, we use Neo4j sandbox.
 Once a snadbox is set up, it provides Connection Details for remote access as below:

 ![Connection Details](./images/connection_details.png)

 #### Python Environment
 Python 3 is required to create an application to enable a graph and connect to the Neo4j sandbox for execution.
 In this exercise, we use Google Colab Jupyter Notebook for coding and execution.
-Note that, we can use any other Python environmen and client.
-The Colab runtime needs some python modules to prepare the environment for connection to sandbxo and execution.
-Once a Jupyter notebook on Colab connects to runtime and is running,we install Neo4j modules:
+Note that, we can use any other Python environment and client.
+The Colab runtime needs some python modules to prepare the environment for connection to sandbox and execution.
+Once a Jupyter notebook on Colab connects to runtime and is running, we install Neo4j modules:

 ```bash
 pip install neo4j
 ```

-Follwoing the execution of modules import:
+Following the execution of modules import:

 ```python
 import pandas as pd